DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the Sass in [FreeCodeCamp](https://freecodecamp.org)
 - So basically CSS with variables, I've seen many websites to use it.
 It must be some reason for it.

+### Day 76: April 29, 2019

+- Doing Introduction to the Sass in [FreeCodeCamp](https://freecodecamp.org)
+- Programming with CSS looks very good.
+It will take some time to get used to it.